 I could talk a million miles about all the other bands that were left out that I love, but I have to leave room for the recipe.
 Sorry Steely Dan.

 Pine Nut Mushroom Rice is a staple in my house, and is always found in my fridge.
 I have probably made it dozens of times while each of these artists played in the background.
-It could be enjoyed as a vegetarian dish or accompanied by a piece of chicken.
-You choose.

 4 – tablespoons butter (1/2 a stick)